cl-fontana/abcd-docs/docs/source/hardware_support.rst

 SP Devices digitizers are interfaced by the ``absp`` module.
 The models that were tested with ABCD are:

-* ADQ214, with the standard firmware in the PXI version;
+* ADQ214, with the firmware FWDAQ in the PXI version;
-* ADQ412, with the standard firmware in the PXI version;
+* ADQ412, with the firmware FWDAQ in the PXI version;
-* ADQ14, with the standard firmware FWDAQ in the USB and PXI versions;
+* ADQ14, with the firmware FWDAQ in the USB and PXI versions;
-* ADQ14, with an initial support for the FWPD in the PXI version.
+* ADQ14, with the firmware FWPD in the PXI version.

 Digilent
 --------